What If Moderation Didn't Mean Suppression? A Case for Personalized Content Transformation: Introduction

 Building on insights and design guidelines from our formative study (\Cref{sec:method-1}) with 12 participants experiencing diverse personal sensitivities, including phobias, PTSD, and beyond, we designed and developed \textbf{\diymod{}} (\texttt{\textbf{D}o-\textbf{I}t-\textbf{Y}ourself \textbf{Mod}eration}), a browser extension that operationalizes the concept of personalized content transformation (\Cref{sec:system_architecture}). \diymod{} empowers users to create their own moderation layer on top of mainstream platforms.
 It moves beyond binary show-or-hide filtering to offer a palette of nuanced, multi-modal interventions.
 Users can have a dialogue with \diymod{} in natural language to describe what they wish to avoid.
 In response, \diymod{} transforms elements in content that match user sensitivities while preserving surrounding context and meaning.
 For visual content, this includes making certain elements more abstract, reducing realism through artistic rendering, or applying visual euphemisms---modifying triggers while keeping the overall presentation and semantics faithful to the original.
 For textual content, this includes regional blurring to rewriting the text.

 We evaluate \diymod{} through two user studies.
 Our first study (\Cref{sec:user-study-1}), an in-situ evaluation of naturalistic browsing on Reddit feeds, finds that personalized transformation increases users' sense of agency and enables them to safely engage with content they would otherwise avoid.
-Our second study (\Cref{sec:user-study-2}), a controlled preference elicitation, identifies a set of principles for selecting effective content transformation, such as the need to provide cognitive closure.
+However, because real-world browsing offers sporadic and unpredictable exposure to triggers, we conduct a second, controlled study (\Cref{sec:user-study-2}) to compare transformation techniques.
+This preference elicitation identifies a set of principles for effective content transformation, such as the need to provide cognitive closure.
 Together, our findings demonstrate that this approach offers a promising and user-valued alternative to suppressive content moderation.
 In summary, this paper makes the following contributions: \begin{enumerate} \item An empirical account of subjective harm online, detailing the failure of the status-quo centralized moderation paradigm through a formative study with 12 participants (\Cref{sec:method-1}).

 \item The design and implementation of \diymod{}, a working browser extension that operationalizes personalized content transformation (\Cref{sec:system_architecture}).

 \item An in-situ evaluation of \diymod{} demonstrating that personalized transformation increases users' sense of agency and safety during real-world use (\Cref{sec:user-study-1}).